Training Programs: BTDPC Program

 English – Exam

-- TOEFL Internet-Based Test (iBT) minimum score of 90 with no section less than 21.
+- For tests taken before January 21, 2026, a minimum score of 90 with no individual section score less than 21

-- IELTS (Academic) minimum score of 7.0 in each of the four components of a single test
+- Minimum score of 7.0 in each of the four components of a single test

 Post-Application